7 Poop Textures and What They Reveal About Your Gut Health”:

 • Drink 8-10 glasses of water daily

-• Eat high-fiber foods (chia seeds, lentils, pears)
+• Eat fiber-rich foods like chia seeds, lentils, and pears

 Possible Causes: